For Immediate Release

 Florida Folklife Program Seeks Master Artists and Apprentices

-Secretary of State Ken Detzner announced today that the Florida Department of State is seeking applications for the 2016-17 Florida Folklife Apprenticeship Program.
-Expert practitioners of traditional art forms and people with a strong commitment to learning and preserving traditional arts are encouraged to apply.
+Secretary of State Ken Detzner announced today that the Florida Department of State is seeking applications for the 2017-2018 Florida Folklife Apprenticeship Program.
+Expert practitioners of traditional art forms and persons with a strong commitment to learning and preserving traditional arts are encouraged to apply.

 The Florida Folklife Apprenticeship Program fosters the opportunity for qualified apprentices to study traditional arts with recognized master artists.
 Traditional arts are expressions of shared community identity that reflect the values and aesthetics of the groups that practice them.
-Since 1984, the program has supported 181 apprenticeships in a variety of Florida living traditions including performing arts such as Irish fiddling and Spanish flamenco, craft arts such as Seminole patchwork and Hungarian embroidery, occupational arts such as surfboard making and cow-whip making, and ceremonial arts such as Afro-Cuban batá drumming and hymn lining.
+Since 1984, the program has supported 185 apprenticeships in a variety of Florida living traditions including performing arts such as Irish fiddling and Spanish flamenco, craft arts such as Seminole patchwork and Hungarian embroidery, occupational arts such as surfboard making and cow-whip making, and ceremonial arts such as hymn lining and Afro-Cuban batá drumming.

 Interested applicants should contact State Folklorist Amanda Hardeman by calling 850.245.6427 or 800.847.PAST.
 Program guidelines and applications can be found at flheritage.com/preservation/folklife/apprenticeship.
 The Folklife Apprenticeship Program is funded in part by the National Endowment for the Arts’ Folk and Traditional Arts Program.